Global Studies FAQ

 Can I study abroad as a Global Studies major or minor?

 Yes, study abroad is not only permitted but encouraged.
 However, please note that only one course taken off campus, including courses taken at Bryn Mawr and Haverford, may count toward the minor.
-We are happy to count up to two credits from any type of off-campus study for special majors.
+We are happy to count up to two credits from any type of off-campus study for individualized majors.

 Also, students will need to submit a syllabus and complete reading list at the conclusion of the study abroad period in order to qualify for credit transfer.